-There is a tacit pressure to act promptly and focus on that which needs immediate attention.
-This is very important, and there are many circumstances where this way of responding is the optimal, or even the only one that matters.
+Acting fast is very important, and there are many circumstances where this way of responding is the optimal, or even the only one that matters.
 A fire in the house, for example.
 We can sense the urgency and it is not a good idea to pause and reflect on the long-term implications of the fire.

-But for many daily decisions, the context is different, and yet we still prioritize short term thinking, often without even pondering any medium- or long-term impacts of what we are doing.
-The stream of life, our colleagues, perhaps everyone with whom we interact takes for granted that we "all" act this way.
+But for many daily decisions, the context is different, and yet people still prioritize short term thinking, often without even pondering any medium- or long-term impacts of what they are doing.
+The stream of life, your colleagues, perhaps everyone with whom you interact takes for granted that we "all" act this way.

-On the other hand, with greater understanding of the social and environmental problems we are facing, it has become clear that the law of cause-and-effect is always at play, even if not immediately obvious.
+On the other hand, with greater understanding of the social and environmental problems we are facing, it has become clear that the law of causeand-effect is always at play, even if not immediately obvious.
 In other words, the consequences of our daily actions do have impacts - some over time, some just in a different geography, and many on both.

-As with other aspects key for a sustainability mindset, it is not a question of choosing one over the other, but a matter of balancing both views, taking both time perspectives into account.
+As with other aspects which are key for a sustainability mindset, it is not a question of choosing one over the other, but a matter of balancing both views and taking both time horizons into account.

 This mental habit expands our consciousness, as we become more aware of the way we are impacting others and the world.
-Not thinking of it doesn't avoid it from happening.
-Stretching our imagination to consider potential impacts helps us make better decisions, and play an active role shaping a better world.
+Not thinking about this doesn't stop it from happening.
+Stretching our imagination to consider potential impacts across time helps us make better decisions, and play a more active role in shaping a better world.